 The study also found that many parents do not promote healthy eating habits in children.

 As a mother, it was my major concern.
 My son Garv, is a big foodie.
 Like many other kids, he loves junk and sugary food.
 And like other mothers, I did not know how to ask him not to eat such food.
-Everyone is aware of obesity issues related to the junk and sugary food.
+Everyone is aware of obesity issues related to junk and sugary food.

-I thought to become a strict parent and restrict the junk and sugary food at home.
+I thought to become a strict parent and restrict junk and sugary food at home.
 But for how long and how much, was a question.
-And by being strict, will I help my child understand the reason of say “No” to junk food?
+And by being strict, will I help my child understand the reason to say “No” to junk food?
 Or will it only increase his craving of eating such food?

 I needed to find a better way to deal with it

 Are you concerned about your child health?
 Are you struggling with building healthy eating habits with your child?
 Then read this till the end.
 I will reveal my 12 step process and how did I achieve this.
 A step by step process that worked in the background without anyone realizing the change.
 The eating habits were getting altered, but nobody realized.
 I stopped saying “No”.
-But learned how to tweak lifestyle that helped my child to adopt healthy eating habits.
+But learned how to tweak the lifestyle that helped my child to adopt healthy eating habits.

 Human beings are born copycats.
 Kids generally pick their habits at home from their parents.
 What that meant to me was to make some lifestyle changes in myself and help my child build good eating habits.
 It was time for me to think and build a plan.

 I observed for two days and made a few notes of everything he ate or asked to eat.
 And those notes were an eye-opener for me.
-Let me share few of my observations with you.
+Let me share a few of my observations with you.

 - Drank a good amount of water (always keeps a water bottle with him).